 These objects are fine to touch.
-You can have a go at building an engine or spin the squares around to find out what different materials are used to make aircraft.
+You can have a go at building an engine or spin the rectangles around to find out what different materials are used to make aircraft.
 The build your own engine activity has a sound effect to let you know whether you have got it right or wrong.
 There is also a timer but you don't have to use it.

 We have dressed these mannequins as pilots from the Royal Air Force.

 This area has a sound effect of alarms sounding, planes and people talking.
 There is also a video showing RAF pilots at work, a touchscreen and lots of interesting objects.

-There are stairs in both hangars.
-These take you up to the balcony floor.
-You can see lots of real objects on display and also have a great view of the aircraft on the floor below.
-There is a lift in Hangar 2.
+There are stairs in both hangers and a lift in Hangar 2 from which you can access both balcony areas.
+You can see lots of real objects on display on the balconies and also have a great view of the aircraft on the floors below.